• Skip to primary navigation

 • Heat oil in a kadai.
 Add in fennel seeds and let them sizzle.
 Add in onions, curry leaves, green chillies and ginger garlic paste.
 Saute for a min.
 Add in minced mutton and stir fry for 5 mins breaking the meat.
 Cook covered for 10 mins.
 Now let the moisture evaporate and meat brown.
 Now add in salt, spice powders and mix well.
 Add in green peas and mix well.
 Add ketchup and mix well.
 Add in mashed potatoes and mix well.
 Cutlet Filling is ready.

 • Remove it to a bowl.
-Add 2 tbsp of breadcrumbs if the mixture is little wet and mix well.
+Add 2 tablespoon of breadcrumbs if the mixture is little wet and mix well.

 • Take small portion of the filling and shape it into ball and flatten it.
 Now coat this in egg and then coat in breadcrumbs.
 You can even double coat this.
 Place this in fridge for 30 mins.
 You can even freeze this in container.